pyodide/pyodide/docs/building_from_sources.md

 The package names must match the folder names in `packages/` exactly; in particular they are case sensitive.

-To build a minimal version of pyodide, set `PYODIDE_PACKAGES=""`.
-The packages micropip and distutils are always automatically included.
+To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
+The packages micropip and distutils are always automatically included (but an empty `PYODIDE_PACKAGES` is interpreted as unset).

 If scipy is included in `PYODIDE_PACKAGES`, BLAS/LAPACK must be manually built first with `make -C packages/CLAPACK`.